ligolang/ligo/gitlab-pages/docs/intro/ligo-intro.md

 ### Do you want to learn LIGO?

 Your choice to learn LIGO is already available:
-- Read [basics](../language-basics/types) to have a basic comprehension
 - Write your first [smart contract](../tutorials/taco-shop/selling-tacos).
 - Others resources are available on [marigold.dev](https://www.marigold.dev/learn)